Articles | Volume 38, issue 6

 Short summary

 The complete time series of the geomagnetic disturbance index (K) from Norwegian magnetic observatories have been digitized.
-We compare and discuss the tree methods used to derive the index, finding that each method both have strengths and weaknesses.
-In total, we present all K-indices derived from Norwegian observatories since the 1930s until today, the used derivation methods and the long, historic time-series as a whole, enabling a critical use for future scientific work.
+We compare and discuss the tree methods used to derive the index, finding that each method has strengths and weaknesses.
+In total, we present all K indices derived from Norwegian observatories since the 1930s until today, the used derivation methods and the long historic time series as a whole, enabling critical use for future scientific work.

 Florian Günzkofer, Dimitry Pokhotelov, Gunter Stober, Ingrid Mann, Sharon L. Vadas, Erich Becker, Anders Tjulin, Alexander Kozlovsky, Masaki Tsutsumi, Njål Gulbrandsen, Satonori Nozawa, Mark Lester, Evgenia Belova, Johan Kero, Nicholas J. Mitchell, and Claudia Borries